Cardinals vs. Reds Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has 43 hits with nine doubles, 13 home runs, 21 walks and 39 RBI.
-He's also stolen three bases.
+- Nolan Gorman has nine doubles, 13 home runs, 21 walks and 39 RBI (44 total hits).
+He's also swiped three bases.

-- Gorman enters this matchup looking to extend his 12-game hit streak.
-In his last 10 outings he is batting .455 with four doubles, five home runs, six walks and 15 RBI.
+- Gorman has picked up at least one hit in 13 straight games.
+During his last 10 games he is batting .405 with four doubles, four home runs, six walks and 13 RBI.

 Gorman Recent Games